StevensDeptECE/GrailGUI/README.md

 ## Compiling

 - To compile with default settings, run `./build.sh`
+- For those who want to modify the default configuration and compile themselves, we use the following:

+    ``` shell
+    cmake -S . -Bbuild -GNinja
+    cmake --build build
+    ```

 - For versions of Ubuntu with custom versions of gcc, but did not set the default compiler with update-alternatives:

     ``` shell